Rachelios/rachel-blog/content/posts/2016-02-02---What-is-exploratory-data-analysis-part-3.md

 ---
+template: post
-title: "What is Exploratory Data Analysis?
-(Part 3/3)"
+title: What is Exploratory Data Analysis?
+(Part 3/3)
-date: "2020-02-07T22:40:32.169Z"
-template: "post"
+slug: what-is-exploratory-data-analysis-part-3
+socialImage: /media/image-0.jpg
 draft: false
-slug: "what-is-exploratory-data-analysis-part-3"
+date: 2020-02-07T22:40:32.169Z
+description: "We will cover the third elements of EDA: exploring relationships between variables (univariate/ bivariate) by revisiting the Super Heroes dataset in this post."
-category: "Data"
+category: Data
 tags:
-  - "Data Analysis"
+  - Data Analysis
-  - "Data Science"
+  - Data Science
-  - "Python"
+  - Python
-  - "Visualisation"
+  - Visualisation
-description: "We will cover the third elements of EDA: exploring relationships between variables (univariate/ bivariate) by revisiting the Super Heroes dataset in this post."
-socialImage: "/media/image-0.jpg"
 ---
 ## Quick recap from my previous posts

 At an attempt to serve the article as an extensive crash course on some of the most foundational and expository concepts of EDA, I have thus ended up in a lengthy piece of work ?.